animal-tree/Writing-stuff/Stuff24-Choice.md

 This choice in the graph should not be determined.

-We can have (a) many branching implications creating many redundant "defined" implications, all leading back to the same cyclicality, (b) non-deterministic branches (dualities), (c) non-deterministics straight-paths (just choice), or (d) deterministic straight-paths (no choice, $a \rightarrow b$, $J \rightarrow K$, chronological order, no fuss.
+We can have (a) many branching implications creating many redundant "defined" implications, all leading back to the same cyclicality, (b) non-deterministic branches (dualities), (c) non-deterministic straight-paths (just choice), or (d) deterministic straight-paths (no choice, $a \rightarrow b$, $J \rightarrow K$, chronological order, no fuss.

 (b) is the most conducive to optimization.